 Play with technology.
 Take it apart.
 Understand it.
 Then use it to invent new combinations of artistic content, practice, and presentation across electronic, video or performance media.
-If you want to be a pioneer, exploring relationships between emerging and existing media technologies and the fine arts, then this program is for you.
+If you want to explore relationships between emerging and existing media technologies and the fine arts, then this program is for you.

 You decide how to combine your study: mash up sound art, robotics, performance, and immersive environments, or just focus on one or two of these elements.
 Learn programming code to create new technologies.
 Or, instead of going digital, pull concepts from dance, theatre, or sculpture into performance art.

 Above all, you must experiment, be curious, and explore.
 Our chroma-key studio, video editing suites and selection of equipment are impressive and will support your practice.

 A Bachelor of Fine Arts degree takes a minimum of three or four years (90 – 120 credits) of full-time study, depending on your academic background.